Bill Asprey: Coaching career

 After retiring from playing, Asprey joined Sheffield Wednesday's coaching staff in February 1969.
 In February 1970 he joined Coventry City as Noel Cantwell's assistant.
 In a training session at Highfield Road he came up with the idea of the famous donkey-kick free-kick routine that was executed by Willie Carr and scored by Ernie Hunt in a league game against Everton in October 1970.
 This was immediately outlawed due to the fact the ball was touched twice.
+In 1972, he joined Don Howe at West Bromwich Albion.
+He later coached at Wolverhampton Wanderers before taking charge of the Rhodesian National Team from May 1975 to January 1978.